ironhack-rmt-materials/wd-lesson-guide-and-resources/module 2/w5d2 - a - (REVIEW) React - Hooks and Lifecycle.md

 -->

 Iteration 1: display the number of characters (in App.jsx)
-- In App.js: use `useEffect` & `axios` to get a list of characters from the API.
+- In App.jsx: use `useEffect` & `axios` to get a list of characters from the API.
 - Endpoint: GET "https://ih-crud-api.herokuapp.com/characters"
 - Once you have the list of characters, display that in the console.
 - Now, display the number of characters in the JSX (ex. so that the user can see how many characters there are).